 Ironically, scam artists have been known to telemarket consumers soliciting them to subscribe for a fee to the National Do Not Call Registry.
 The California Attorney General, the FTC, and other agencies have shut down such companies.
-If you are contacted by a company that offers this service, file a complaint with the FTC as explained above in Part 6.
+If you are contacted by a company that offers this service, file a complaint with the FTC.

 Because millions of Americans have subscribed to the National Do Not Call Registry, marketers are seeking other strategies to contact consumers, including "junk" mail and unsolicited e-mail ("spam").
 If you reply to mail or spam solicitations with a signature and your phone number, you may inadvertently consent to be telemarketed.
 Here are some scenarios:

 - To enroll in a sweepstake or to receive a free product, you are instructed to reply with at least a signature and a phone number.
 The fine print indicates that by completing the form, you agree that you may be telephoned even if your number is found on a do not call registry or inhouse list.